Search by name, year or event

 1646 - Negotiations take place between King and Parliament.
 King conspires with Scots to invade England on his behalf.

-1648 - The Scots are defeated at Preston.
+1648 - A Scots army supporting Charles is defeated at Preston.

 King Charles II ( 1660 - 1685 )